pchamio/coral-reef-data-visualization/README.md

 To run the code just download it and run as application in R studio and folder should contains the below files.

-The 'assignment-02-data-formated.csv' file and
+- The 'assignment-02-data-formated.csv' file and

-R script (Task5.R)
+- R script (Assignment 2.R)

 Methodolgy used:
 - Data is read and cleaned in R.